 Are you one of the 20% of chronic disease patients battling mysterious health symptoms and sensitivities for years now, possibly even decades?

-If so, you may have a limbic system injury or impairment as discussed in my previous post.
-This means you probably have a laundry list of diagnosis and are well informed about topics like autoimmunity, leaky gut, food sensitivities, chronic lyme, environmental illness, mold illness, CIRS, and much more.
+If so, you might have a limbic system injury or impairment.
+This means you probably have a laundry list of diagnosis and are well informed about many health topics.

-You’ve educated yourself and tried to learn from other people’s experiences in search of relief.
-In fact, you joke that you’re a professional patient and you run your health like a business.
-To regain wellness it will take a mammoth of an effort but you’re committed to getting well!
+Maybe you’ve educated yourself and tried to learn from others experiences in search of relief.
+To regain wellness it will take a mammoth of an effort but you’re committed to getting well.

-But what if all of your thoughts, efforts, and consumption of all things health or dis-ease related were actually keeping you unwell?
-Not in an it’s-all-in-your-head-kind-of-way, but in a legitimate brain impairment or faulty-neural-wiring-sort-of-way.
+What if your thoughts, efforts, and attention to disease were actually keeping you unwell?
+Not in an it’s-all-in-your-head-kind-of-way, but in a legitimate faulty-neural-wiring-sort-of-way.

-Enter the Dynamic Neural Retraining System (DNRS) online training program, which completely flipped this ideology on it’s head for me.
+Enter the Dynamic Neural Retraining System (DNRS) online training program. . .

-My first Aha moment came on Day 1 when I was challenged by the notion that my limbic system dysfunction was my ultimate root cause and all of my other “its” (aka: symptoms and diagnosis) are secondary.
-This meant that by fixing my brain with the science of neuroplasticity, I could potentially fix many of my “its!”
+My first Aha moment came on Day 1 when I was challenged by the notion that a limbic system dysfunction was the ultimate root cause and that all the other symptoms (and diseases) are secondary.

-This was an empowering idea that gained momentum the more I learned about neuroplasticity and how it’s being used to correct other miscommunications in the brain resulting in conditions like stroke, hearing and vision loss, PTSD and other life altering conditions.
-Fortunately, in some cases these conditions have been overcome using neuroplasticity by creating new neural pathways that re-route and function optimally.
+This was an empowering idea that gained momentum the more I learned about neuroplasticity and how it’s being used to correct other miscommunications in the brain resulting in stroke, hearing and vision loss, PTSD, and other life altering conditions.
+Fortunately, in some cases these conditions have been overcome by creating new neural pathways that function optimally.

-Not only that, but by focusing on my “its” I could keep my brain caught in the same faulty process it’s been using to send inaccurate messages to my remaining bodily systems (immune, digestive, reproductive, cardiovascular, etc.) - hence a systemic problem with systemic “its.”
-This means the more I think, talk, write, research and read about those challenges, the more I reinforce (or strengthen) those connections to my brain and body.
-I was captivated by the notion that changing my thought process around disease could actually change the way my brain works, and therefore how my body responds.
+Furthermore by focusing on symptoms, one could keep their brain caught in the same faulty process it’s been using to send inaccurate messages to the remaining body.
+I was captivated by the notion that changing the thought process around disease could actually change the way the brain works, and therefore how the body responds.

 Rewiring the brain has been observed by past participant’s who’ve experienced dramatic healing.
-Seeing the evidence and experiencing small changes myself, inspired me to relinquish control of needing to understand all aspects of my health.
+Seeing the evidence and experiencing small changes, inspired me to relinquish control of the need to understand all aspects of my health.
 I unsubscribed from dozens of health newsletters, and it was quite freeing!
-I stopped automatically body checking for “its” and I began redirecting my thoughts.
+I stopped automatically body checking for symptoms and I began redirecting my thoughts.
 All of a sudden, I had more bandwidth for much more enjoyable topics like running, organizing my home, making yummy food, and pursuing new hobbies (like piano!)

-Another aha moment for me was that contrary to popular belief by many therapists, we don’t want to re-live and re-process past hurts or traumas when we have a limbic system disorder.
-Just as so many therapists encourage their clients to re-visit these memories - that practice actually reinforces the negative feedback loop that keeps those of us with a limbic system impairment stuck in a rut.
-Rather, we want to take an extended (6-month minimum) sabbatical from those thoughts, while rewiring the brain in a more favorable direction.
+Another aha moment for me was that it's not necessarily helpful to re-live and re-process past hurts or traumas when one has a limbic system disorder.
+Although many therapists encourage their clients to re-visit those memories, that practice actually reinforces the negative feedback loop that keeps those with a limbic system impairment stuck in a rut.
+Rather, it's suggested to take an extended (6-month minimum) sabbatical from those thoughts, while rewiring the brain in a more favorable direction.
 (Complete this questionnaire if you're wondering if you have a limbic system impairment.)

 I began occupying my mind with positive thoughts, music, and mantras (“I can go anywhere I want, when I want” or “I easily apply the tools to rewire my brain, transform my health and reclaim my life.”)
 I also stopped watching trauma-filled news and dark shows.
 My body began shifting out of survival mode and it began feeling safe.
 This became apparent to those near to me.
 All of a sudden I could think about things I hadn’t thought about in years!
 A whole new world began revealing itself to me which resulted in more positive feelings.
-I learned firsthand that by keeping my mood elevated with emotions like joy, gratitude and love while envisioning a desired future in the present tense, neuroplasticity potential heightens - thereby strengthening new neural pathways and reinforcing a positive feedback loop.
+I learned that by keeping my mood elevated with emotions like joy, gratitude and love while envisioning a desirable future, neuroplastic potential heightens - therefore strengthening new neural pathways and reinforcing a positive feedback loop.

 I’m now 12 weeks into the program (read about my first 6 weeks here) and continuing to peel back layers, with some BIG its left to shed.
 I still have to incrementally train within my zone every single day for at least one hour.
 Training out of my zone can result in temporary setbacks and, as a result, make my limbic system feel “unsafe.”
 There are still some really HARD days but I move through them quicker and easier.
 I’m still triggered by external environmental sources (people, places, exposures, food) and working to reach a point in my practice where my inner dialogue and physical response can remain unaltered by those encounters.
 That is what one might call the ultimate level of enlightenment.
 By creating a constant internal calmness that functions so optimally that we ideally reach a point where we can rise above all prior insults.